 What are the benefits of having an Assistance Dog?

-At Irish Guide Dogs for the Blind our mission is to enable families of children with autism to lead better lives through mobility and independence.
+At Irish Guide Dogs, our mission is to enable families of children with autism to lead better lives through mobility and independence.
 With the help of our Assistance Dogs, family outings can become less stressful as our dogs allow families to enjoy greater freedom.

 The primary functions of our Assistance Dogs are: